 As part of your study of Philosophy of Religion you will consider a range of different arguments for the existence of God, analyse the problem of evil and the impact this has on the reasonableness of belief in God and explore different ideas about the self, death and the afterlife.

 As part of your study of Ethics, you will learn different ethical theories, applying them to issues of sexual ethics, embryo research, abortion and euthanasia, capital punishment, animal ethics and the use of animals for human purposes.

 In addition to this content, you will conduct a study of different Christian beliefs and practices for the purpose of informing your understanding of the philosophical and ethical issues we discuss.

 As well as progressing to degrees in Religious Studies and Theology, past students have also studied subjects including History, Philosophy, Sociology, Law, English, Politics and Mathematics.
 As the need to understand religion becomes ever more important, combined degrees linking Religious Studies with other subjects, are also increasingly popular.
 Our students have gone on to lead successful careers in teaching, welfare services, law, politics, the civil service, management and accountancy.

-At least two 5s and three 4s at GCSE, including at least a 4 in GCSE English Language and GCSE Religious Studies (if studied).
+At least two 5s and three 4s at GCSE, including at least a 4 in English Language and Religious Studies (if studied).

-Psychology, Health & Social Care, Sociology, History, English Literature, Modern Foreign Languages, Philosophy, Law, Economics & Business Studies.
+Psychology, Health & Social Care, Sociology, History, English, Modern Foreign Languages, Philosophy, Law, Business Studies, Economics and Government and Politics.